YuZhengM/scvmap-tutorial/docs/source/api.rst

     This API method is actually suitable for situations where you need to retrieve data related to a specific sample.
     For obtaining all the data, it is strongly not recommended to use API operations;
-    instead, it is advised to download the data from the `Download <https://bio.liclab.net/scvdb/download>`_ page.
+    instead, it is advised to download the data from the `Download <https://bio.liclab.net/scvmap/download>`_ page.

 .. tip::

-    Other websites or applications that embed SCVdb API development are most suitable.
+    Other websites or applications that embed scVMAP API development are most suitable.

 .. image:: ./img/api/api.png